jhercule127/missing-course/security.md

 * Password managers make it convenient to use unique, randomly generated high-entropy passwords for all your logins, and
 * they save all your passwords in one place, encrypted with a symmetric cipher with a key produced from a passphrase using a KDF

+## SSH

+When you run `ssh-keygen`, it generates an asymmetric key pair,

+"public_key" and "private_key"
+- Generated randomly, using entropy provided by the operating system

+Public key is stored as-is (its public)

+Private key should be encrypted on disk

+**ssh_keygen** prompts user for a passphrase and this is fed through KDF to produce a key, then used to encrypt the private key with a symmetric cipher

+Once the server knows the client's private key (stored in `.ssh/authorized_keys`)
+- a connecting client can prove its identity using asymmetric signatures

+## Exercises
+1. Finished part 1 - entropy
+2. Finished part 2
+- Coreutils is a package of basic file, shell and text manipulation utilities that are part of the GNU project
+- Installed wget and used sha256sum to build sha256 and compared it to the one I downloaded

+3. Finished part 3 (symmetric cryptography)
+- Encrypted a file with `openssl`, saw contents
+- Decrypted it after with a `openssl` command and then confirmed the contents with cmp